Braysen-Good/scientific-visualization/README.md

 ![Tools](/Images/attributes.PNG "")

 ## Visibility
-Use this menu to toggle which actors are visible within the rener window.<br>
+Use this menu to toggle which actors are visible within the render window.<br>
 ![Tools](/Images/visible.PNG "")

 # Creating an Animation